jefdaj/jefdaj.github.io/src/posts/2020/05/10/test-post/index.md

 ---
 title: Test post
-tags: test, money, crypto, haskell, nix, economics, more, even-more, so-many-tags, another-tag, one-more-tag ...
+tags: test, futarchy, crypto, haskell, nix, economics, more, even-more, so-many-tags, another-tag, one-more-tag ...

 This is a test.